 This book deals mainly with some aspects of what may be termed the psychical life of the inhabitants of the Madras Presidency, and the Native States of Travancore and Cochin.
 There are elaborate descriptions of snake worship, magic and charms.

 This volume is a historical account of the British officers and soldiers who fought against Tipu Sultan and compelled him to relinquish half his dimensions.
 The engravings published in the book focus on the battle grounds where the forces of Mysore defended against the British.
 Robert Home, a portrait artist and water colourist from London… Read more »

 This is an artist’s imagination of the danger faced by British families in India during the 1857 Uprising.
-In the engraving, a mother can be seen suckling a baby, at her vulnarable best, while a toddler sits close by.
+In the engraving, a mother can be seen nursing a baby while a toddler sits close by.
 Two revolutionaries enter the room, one holding a sword dripping with what looks like blood and the other wielding a… Read more »

 This rare book from late 18th century offers a look at the different kingdoms that were part of the highly strategic and viciously fought Anglo-Mysore wars.
 It includes 18 letters from 1779 to 1784 covering the British Army’s operations in India, as well as several illustrations of the Isle of France, and charts.
 Maps include… Read more »